Tag Archives: music

 Black and white, hand in hand together,

-Will drive the tyrants from every shore
+Will drive the tyrants from each and every shore

-So come all ye at home with Freedom,
+So come all ye at home with freedom,

-Never heed the crooked hoodies croak for doom.
+Never heed the cronies croak for doom.

 In your house all the bairns of Adam

-Can find bread, barley-bree and painted room.
+Will find bread, barley-bree and painted rooms.

 When MacLean meets with friends in Springburn